The Postpartum Period

 Do not use alcohol to clean the cord stump; the cord does not require any special care, and will only take longer to fall off if alcohol is used.
 Baby’s cord stump will usually fall off after 5 to 10 days.
 Try to keep the top of the baby’s diaper away from the stump.
 The stump may smell foul for a day or so before it falls off.
-The stump may look reddish, but if the skin surrounding the stump is red and swollen, contact your midwife.
+The stump may look reddish and bleed a little bit which is normal, but if the skin surrounding the stump is red and swollen, contact your midwife.

 Some babies get “sticky eyes” (some yellowish discharge).
 The eyes can be washed with a clean cloth or cotton ball using a saline solution equal to 1 tsp. salt to 2 cups of water (or 5 ml salt to a half litre of water).
 You may also squirt or drop some expressed breastmilk into baby’s eye.
 Call your midwife if the white of the eye is inflamed, if the discharge is green, or if it is spreading or worsening.